splAcharya/splAcharya/README.md

 # Employment

 **Embedded Computer Vision Intern**, *[Eden Medical Inc](https://www.eden-medical.com/ireyes), Howard Lake, MN*,  ***(January 2021 – Present)*** <br>
-• Accelerated image processing pipeline used for segmentation of diabetic foot ulcer wound images by more than 80% by replacing PyImageJ APIs for color space conversion, gaussian   blurring, contour detection and flood fill with similar OpenCV APIs.<br>
+• Accelerated image processing pipeline used for segmentation of diabetic foot ulcer wound images by more than 80% by replacing PyImageJ APIs for color space conversion, gaussian blurring, contour detection and flood fill with similar OpenCV APIs. <br>
+• Improved contour selection guidance by visualizing thermal data produced by thermal imager as an image matrix using K-means clustering algorithm provided by scikit-learn.
 • Reduced time taken to generate medical image analysis by more than 50% by incorporating image processing operations of ImageJ and matrix manipulation capabilities of MATLAB into a single GUI application built using TKinter, OpenCV, NumPy and Python.<br>
 • Boosted scalability and portability of 3 out 4 applications deployed on jetson nano module which is used in IR-Eyes medical device by deploying applications in a containerized manner using Dockerfile to extend GPU optimized docker containers available via Nvidia’s cloud.<br>
-• Implemented deep learning algorithms by leveraging TensorFlow and Keras for landmark detection and semantic segmentation of thermal wound images using pretrained convolutional     neural networks and U-Net architecture respectively.<br>
+• Implementing deep learning algorithms by leveraging TensorFlow and Keras for object & landmark detection and semantic segmentation of thermal wound images using pretrained convolutional neural networks and U-Net architecture respectively.<br>

 **Graduate Teaching Assistant**, *[Department of CSIT](https://www.stcloudstate.edu/graduate/computer-science/default.aspx), St. Cloud State University, St. Cloud, MN*, ***(January 2020 – December 2020)*** <br>
 •Mentored students on concepts of data structures, algorithms, and distributed systems programming. <br>